 Money Saving Ideas after Retirement

 1. Cut out streaming services such as Netflix, Hulu and Amazon Prime.
 If you are currently using all three, eliminating them can save you around $67 a month or $804 a year.
 It will also protect you from the inevitable rate hikes.
-If you must use a streaming service for your television entertainment, choose the least expensive one (which would be Amazon Prime in many cases) and prepay it each year to further reduce the cost.
+If you must use a streaming service for your television entertainment, choose the least expensive one and prepay it each year to further reduce the cost.
 In addition, with Amazon Prime you can get other amenities, such as free shipping on Amazon purchases, including the gifts you mail to your grandkids.
 Combined with using an antennae to watch local channels, you could find yourself with all the television options you want to watch.
 On the other hand, if antennas do not work in your area and the cheapest way for you to get your favorite TV shows is through Hulu rather than cable, then that could be your best option.
 Just do your research, eliminate any unnecessary service, and make sure you are using the least expensive choice possible to enjoy TV.

 2. Do you really want to spend money on smartphone games?
 Many people who use smartphones also spend an average of $7.25 a month on games.
 Stick with free games and apps.
 There are plenty of choices.
 While you are at it, discuss your phone plan with your current carrier, as well as their competitors.
 You may be able to save money by only paying for the amount of phone service you actually use!